reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals(later, elapsed.applyAsLong(laterLocalDateTime, offset));
 }
 ```

 This test calculates the elapsed time in seconds using `ToLongBiFunction`, considering the zone offset.
 It verifies the result for both a null offset and a specified offset.
 The test ensures correctness by comparing the calculated elapsed time with the expected value.

 ## Operators

-We'll now explore operators, fundamental functional interfaces in Java. **We commonly use operators to perform operations on data, such as mathematical calculations, comparisons, or logical operations.** We use operators to transform or manipulate data in our programs.
+We'll now explore operators, fundamental functional interfaces in Java. **We commonly use operators to perform operations on data, such as mathematical calculations, comparisons, or logical operations.** Furthermore, we use operators to transform or manipulate data in our programs.
 These interfaces provide a way to encapsulate these operations, making our code more concise and readable.
 Whether it's adding numbers, checking for equality, or combining conditions, operators play a crucial role in various programming scenarios, offering flexibility and efficiency in our code.

 Let's learn about unary and binary operators.

 ### UnaryOperator